Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: Summary and discussions

 It will be instructive to develop similar constructions for other entanglement measures such as entanglement of purification, balanced partial entanglement, reflected entropy etc. for \ttbar{} deformed \cft{2}s.
 Also a covariant framework for holographic entanglement in these theories along the lines of the HRT construction is an important open issue.
-It would also be interesting to explore higher dimensional generalizations in a general \ads{}/\cft{} framework.
+Furthermore, it will be interesting to extend our analysis to \ttbar{} deformations of thermal CFT$_2$ with conserved charges.
 These constitute exciting open problems for the future.